shivamvijaywargi/glink/README.md

-# GLink - A simple URL shortner built with GoLang
+# GLink - A simple URL shortener built with GoLang